 The general idea behind the Latte Factor is that frequent small purchases over 20 or more years end up being a very large amount of money.
 Apply some standard potential investment returns on that money, and that amount gets even larger.
 You can play with some numbers at the link above to learn more about that.

 It’s quite alarming to see how much money those small purchases could have added up to had we spent it on investments instead of coffee or whatever else.
 While I do see buying coffee as a life enhancement for several reasons, I can see the author’s point.
 We often trade these frequent four and five dollar purchases for what could be major progress towards financial independence.

-Individually, small distractions don’t seem like much, but with most modern apps requesting the ability to send us notifications for just about anything – the collective effect can be devastating to stress levels and our ability to focus on the important tasks in life.
+Individually, small distractions don’t seem like much, but with most modern apps requesting the ability to send us notifications for just about anything, the collective effect can be devastating.
+It significantly adds to stress levels and dampens our ability to focus on the important tasks in life.

-A layer of stress that I didn’t even know I had evaporated overnight.
+A layer of stress caused by constant distractions—that I didn’t even know I had—evaporated overnight.

 In normal mode, only text messages and phone calls will make sounds.
 No apps can send me any audible alerts at any time and honestly there’s no reason any apps should.
 When I flip the ‘silent mode’ switch the phone is completely silent—no vibrations, no alerts, no sounds, nothing.
-When I’m working on a project, that’s exactly where I want my attention to be.
-When I’m sitting with you at lunch, I want to be present and not constantly being distracted by alerts on my phone, potentially wondering who could be trying to reach me.
+That’s exactly where I want my attention to be when I’m working on a project.
+When I’m sitting with you at lunch, I want to be present and not constantly being distracted by alerts on my phone and wondering who could be trying to reach me.

 Part of minimalism and breaking the twitch is giving our full attention to the people and activities that matter most to us.